Thomas Law: Career

-Law began modeling at the age of four.
-He made his television debut in 2005 with a recurring role in the BBC One soap opera Casualty.
+Law began modelling at the age of four and made his television debut in 2005 with a recurring role in the BBC One soap opera Casualty.
 He would later return as a guest in 2014.

+EastEnders

-The following year, Law became the fifth actor to take over the role of Peter Beale in EastEnders, proceeded by James Martin and followed by Ben Hardy.
-He was in a scene nominated for Spectacular Scene of the Year at the 2008 British Soap Awards.
-It was announced in November 2010 that Law would be leaving the soap opera after four years; he was preparing to make his stage debut as the titular role in Peter Pan.
-He played Ste on the 2015 UK tour of Beautiful Thing alongside Sam Jackson and Charlie Brooks.
+In 2006, Law became the fifth actor to take over the role of Peter Beale in EastEnders, taking over from James Martin.
+Law was in a scene nominated for Spectacular Scene of the Year at the 2008 British Soap Awards.
+In November 2010, it was announced that Law would be leaving the soap after four years, and he made his final appearance in December 2010.
+The role of Peter was later recast to Ben Hardy who portrayed the role between 2013 and 2015 and later to Dayle Hudson who played the role between 2020 and 2022.

+In June 2023, Law made an unannounced return to EastEnders, taking over the role of Peter for a second time in a storyline that accommodated the return of Peter's parents, Cindy (Michelle Collins) and Ian Beale (Adam Woodyatt).
+The story also saw the character reunite with the mother of his child, Lauren Branning (Jacqueline Jossa).
+It was then announced that Law would be returning to the show on a permanent basis.

+Other work

+In 2011, Law made his stage debut as the titular role in Peter Pan.
+He also played Ste on the 2015 UK tour of Beautiful Thing alongside Sam Jackson and Charlie Brooks.